How to Cook With Rosemary

 Fresh rosemary may be sold in bunches (particularly at farmers markets) or in small plastic containers.
 See below for how to store it once you bring it home.
 Avoid bunches with brown or falling-off leaves or leaves that look shriveled, dried, or damp.

-How to Prepare and Cook With Rosemary
+How to Prepare and Cook With Fresh Rosemary

-You can buy rosemary in fresh or dried forms.
 Sometimes recipes call for rosemary sprigs.
 This simply means to throw a whole “branch” of fresh rosemary in the stew or soup, or on a roast.
-The flavor will get infused through slow cooking, and then you can throw out the sprig before serving.
+The flavor will infuse the dish as it cooks, and then you can throw out the sprig before serving.
+Most often, rosemary is either called for as whole leaves (which you simply pluck off the sprig) or minced.

-Most often, rosemary is either called for as whole leaves (which you simply pluck off the sprig), or minced.
 Any which way, rosemary is very hearty and can be added at the beginning of cooking as it stands up to long cooking times.
 Rosemary is a bold flavor that becomes stronger over the cooking time, so plan accordingly.

-Rosemary is used regularly in Mediterranean cuisine and complements food such as soups, casseroles, stews, fish, breads, stuffings, meats, and roasted vegetables.
+Rosemary is used regularly in Mediterranean cuisine and complements food such as soups, casseroles, stews, fish, breads, stuffings, meats, and roasted vegetables

 Pan-Fried Pork Chops

-How to Store Rosemary
+How to Strip Rosemary

-Fresh rosemary will last for approximately 3 weeks if you wrap it in a slightly damp paper towel and then place the bundle in a sealable plastic bag or container.
+Fresh rosemary on the stem will last for approximately 3 weeks if you wrap it in a slightly damp paper towel and then place the bundle in a sealable plastic bag or container.
 Place it in the crisper drawer for even better storage conditions (it’s not as cold as the back of the fridge).

 Recipes With Rosemary